scroll-tech/frontends/README.md

 ## Available Scripts

-Before running locally, make sure to duplicate `.env.template` to a new file called `.env`.
+Before running locally, make sure to duplicate `.env.template` to a new file called `.env`, and update its values if necessary.

 In the project directory, you can run: